Share via

 International: Additional specifications are required for PANOSE to classify non-Latin character sets.

-Description: This 10-byte series of numbers is used to describe the visual characteristics of a given typeface.
+Description: This 10-byte array of numbers is used to describe the visual characteristics of a given typeface.
 These characteristics are then used to associate the font with other fonts of similar appearance having different names.
 The variables for each digit are listed below.
-The Panose values are fully described in the PANOSE Classification Metrics Guide, currently owned by Monotype Imaging and maintained at https://monotype.github.io/panose/.

 Comments: The PANOSE definition contains ten bytes, each of which can have multiple possible values.
+The PANOSE values are fully described in the PANOSE Classification Metrics Guide.
 Note that the first byte is used for a high-level classification, “Family Kind”, and that the interpretation of the remaining bytes is contingent on the value of the first byte.
 For example, if the Family Kind value is 2 (Latin Text), then the next byte specifies “Serif Style”; but if the Family Kind value is 3 (Latin Hand Written), then the next byte specifies “Tool Kind”.
 Some applications might support only certain Family Kind values.
 The following table gives the interpretation for the panose array when the Family Kind is Latin Text:

 Type Name

-Some applications may use the panose values for font selection, to select a font matching certain parameters.
-For example, Proportion (for Family Kind = Latin Text) might be used to determine if a font is monospaced; or Serif Style might be use to determine if a font falls into generic serif or sans serif classes.
+Some applications can use the PANOSE values for font selection, to select a font matching certain parameters.
+For example, Proportion (for Family Kind = Latin Text) might be used to determine if a font is monospaced; or Serif Style might be used to determine if a font falls into generic serif or sans serif classes.
 Some applications will use Family Kind = 5 (Latin Symbol) to identify symbol fonts, which might affect font selection or fallback behaviors.
-There are no requirements for how applications should use the panose values.
+There are no requirements for how applications should use the PANOSE values.

 In a variable font that uses OpenType Font Variation mechanisms, there is no way to represent different PANOSE values for different instances supported by the font.
 The PANOSE values can be set based on the default instance.